szou00/MKS22X-FinalProject/README.md

   </td>
   </tr>
     <td>6/4/19</td>
-    <td>Tiffany: fixed uml diagram; tested the following of planets
+    <td>Tiffany: fixed uml diagram; made scaling of objects separate; added a legend box at the top of the screen

 Sharon: fixed prototype
 </table>